daryl-d/metrics/metrics.md

 Prefix *client_gql_* to the Name column to obtain the name of the metric

-You must include the operationName label, similar to how its done for server side collection of metrics
+You must include the operationName and service labels, similar to how its done for server side collection of metrics

 | Name  | Type  | Description  |
 |---|---|---|